KimathiNewton/bot_test/README.md

 ![Mike_Accuracy_Percentage](Images/Mike_Percentage_Accuracy.png)

-Mike's responses are more evenly distributed across the accuracy categories compared to Mia.
-While 34 answers are accurate which accounts to 40.5%, nearly as many (27) are only partially accurate whci is 32.1%, and 23 responses are fully inaccurate which is 27.4%.
+* Mike's responses are more evenly distributed across the accuracy categories compared.
-With 23 inaccurate responses, Mike demonstrates a much higher tendency to generate incorrect answers compared to Mia, suggesting either misunderstandings or significant deviations from the target answers.
-Mike seems to often generate responses that are somewhat correct but lack full alignment with the target answers due to the Large Proportion of Partially Accurate Responses which is 32.1%
+* Mike seems to often generate responses that are somewhat correct but lack full alignment with the target answers due to the Large Proportion of Partially Accurate Responses which is 32.1%
-Mike's performance is mixed, with nearly 50% of his responses being inaccurate or partially accurate.
+* Mike's performance is mixed, with nearly 50% of his responses being inaccurate or partially accurate.

-In summary:
+## In summary:
-* Mia had 86.9% accurate responses, indicating a strong performance.
+* Mia had 86.9% accurate responses, indicating a strong performance as compared to the others.
 * Bella and Olivia were slightly lower, with 76.2% and 77.4% accuracy, respectively.
 * Mike struggled the most, with only 40.5% accurate responses and 27.4% of his responses being fully inaccurate.